IBM/db2developerextension-about/docs/troubleshooting/installation-and-instance-troubleshooting.md

    - Open the Command Palette (press `Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows/Linux) and select **Developer: Reload Window**.
    - Press `Cmd+R` on macOS or `Ctrl+R` on Windows/Linux.

-2. After VS Code reloads, a pop-up window appears with options for cleanup and reinstallation due to the previous faulty installation.
+2. After VS Code reloads, a pop-up window appears with options for cleanup and reinstallation.

 3. Follow the prompts to clean up any incomplete or corrupted setup before attempting a fresh installation.

-> **Note**: If the installation fails midway, a **Cleanup and Reinstall** message automatically appears, allowing you to retry the process.
-If VS Code is forcefully closed during installation (for example, due to a crash or manual quit), the same pop-up appears on restart to handle cleanup and reinstallation.
+> **Note**: If VS Code is forcefully closed during installation (for example, due to a crash or manual quit), the same pop-up appears on restart to handle cleanup and reinstallation.
 {: .note-right}

 ## IBM Db2 Community Edition resources